GluuFederation/gluu-sso-OpenCart-module/README.md

-OPENCART GLUU SSO module
+OPENCART OpenID Connect Single Sign-On (SSO) Extension by Gluu
 =========================
 ![image](https://raw.githubusercontent.com/GluuFederation/gluu-sso-OpenCart-module/master/plugin.jpg)

-OPENCART-GLUU-SSO module gives access for login to your OpenCart site, with the help of GLUU server.
+OpenID Connect Single Sign-On (SSO) Extension by Gluu gives access for login to your OpenCart site, with the help of GLUU server.

-There are already 3 versions of OPENCART-GLUU-SSO (2.4.2, 2.4.3 and 2.4.4) modules, each in its turn is working with oxD and GLUU servers.
+There are already 3 versions of OpenID Connect Single Sign-On (SSO) Extension by Gluu (2.4.2, 2.4.3 and 2.4.4) modules, each in its turn is working with oxD and GLUU servers.
-For example if you are using OPENCART-gluu-sso-2.4.4 module, you need to connect with oxD-server-2.4.4.
+For example if you are using OpenID Connect Single Sign-On (SSO) Extension by Gluu-2.4.4 module, you need to connect with oxD-server-2.4.4.

 Now I want to explain in details how to use module step by step.